Surrey, United Kingdom

 Our History & Ethos

-We are able to offer a purpose built school which promotes the love of learning.
-Our school design features a range of unique learning spaces including an outdoor performing arts area, dedicated student support spaces as well as a number of computer suites.
+We are able to offer a purpose built school, with a large green site.
+Our school design features a range of unique learning spaces including an outdoor performing arts area, well-equipped specialist classrooms, dedicated student support spaces as well as a number of computer suites.

 We also have an onsite gym in association with Fresh Gym who are able to offer access to staff at certain times and subsidised membership to their wider facilities.

-Moreover, here at Thamesmead we recognise that, just like our students, we too are life-long learners and we know that the most effective learning for teachers happens when they are given opportunities to reflect on, share and improve their practice.
-There are many opportunities for teacher at Thamesmead to do this, for example:
+We recognise that, just like our students, we too are life-long learners and we know that the most effective learning for teachers happens when they are given opportunities to reflect on, share and improve their practice.
+There are many opportunities for teachers at Thamesmead to do this, for example:

-· The school hosts termly ‘teachmeets’ for you to share with and gain from your pedagogical peers.
+· The school hosts regular in house ‘teachmeets’ for you to share with, and gain from, your peers.

-· Our INSETs, while obviously concerned with moving the school’s development plan forward, are targeted at the needs and requests of individual teachers.
-Indeed we ensure much of our INSET time if ‘self-set’ which ensures that teachers make active decisions in regards to how they develop themselves.
+· Our INSETs have a dual focus; moving the school’s development plan forward whilst being targeted at the needs and requests of individual teachers.
+Indeed we ensure much of our INSET time is ‘self-set’ which ensures that teachers make active decisions in regards to how they develop themselves.
 In addition, there are regular opportunities for teaching staff to deliver INSET sessions as part of their professional development, meaning everyone can contribute.
 An example of CPD pathways available this year include Middle Leadership Developmentand Coaching.

-· We believe in promoting leadership at all levels: As well as developing your pedagogical skills, we want to ensure that you are ready for leadership opportunities when they present themselves.
+· We believe in promoting leadership at all levels: As well as developing your teaching skills, we want to ensure that you are ready for leadership opportunities when they present themselves.
 Therefore the school is an advocate of building leadership capacity at all levels.
 This is done in a variety of ways including ensuring a range of leadership opportunities within the school structure appropriate to each career stage, and the chance to apply for bursaries to apply for leadership projects.
 It is very common for our new staff to have moved into a leadership role within two years of joining us.
-Moreover, every year all staff have the opportunity to participate in our school led Middle Leadership Development Programme while established middle leaders may apply for the National Professional Qualification for both Middle and Senior Leadership (NPQML/SL).
-Similarly, every year the school financially supports staff members to undertake their educational Masters degrees.
+Moreover, every year all staff have the opportunity to participate in our school led Middle Leadership Development Programme while established middle leaders may apply for the National Professional Qualification for Senior Leadership (NPQSL).
+Similarly, the school may offer financial support towards the cost of undertaking an educational Masters degrees.

-· Our NQT programme is extensive with regular opportunities built in for NQTs to get the support and developmental opportunities they require.
-As well as a lead NQT trainer, the school also provides every individual with not only a mentor but their own, in-school assessor.
+· Our ECT programme is extensive.
+There are regular opportunities built in for ECTs to get the support and developmental opportunities they require.
+As well as a lead ECT trainer, the school also provides every individual with a subject mentor and an in-school assessor.
 The added benefit for our ECTs is that we are an accredited SCITT provider, and also work with a number of PGCE partners, thus there is access to continued high quality training and collaboration with colleagues.
 Moreover we work very closely with a number of external trainers and a dedicated SEND school to ensure that all elements of teaching can be covered in a supportive and effective way.

 Benefits of joining Thamesmead School